Editing is crucial.

-The work of a line editor is different in that they are specifically looking for more minor issues such as spelling and punctuation and yes, the editor will note these as well but, generally this work will be undertaken by a line or copy editor.
+The line editor is specifically looking for more minor issues such as spelling and punctuation and yes, the editor will note these as well but, generally this work will be undertaken by a line or copy editor.

 HIRING A PROFESSIONAL EDITOR

 Ideally you should use a professional editor to edit your book.

 If you are seeking an editor then be careful.